barryburgle/daygame-app/README.md

   - last session sticking points reminder time setter
   - project page and credits

-## Features Roadmap
+## Project Roadmap

-The following are the features I thought could be useful in future, divided in:
+The future features are divided in:

 | Color Code | Complexity Level | Focus On |
 | ---------- | ---------------- | -------- |